 First: Mix crumbs, 1/4 cup sugar and butter and press into a 10″ spring form pan.
 Refrigerate until ready to use.

-- Beat cream cheese with electric mixer in large bowl until very smooth.
+Beat cream cheese with electric mixer in large bowl until very smooth.
 Blend in lemon juice and vanilla.
 Sift sugar, flour and salt together and gradually beat into cheese.
 Beat until creamy, smooth and light, about 5 minutes.
-Beat in eggs and yolks one at a time.
+Beat in eggs and yolks one at a time, being careful to not over beat.
 Blend in cream.
 Pour into crust.
 Place filled pan on a baking sheet lined with parchment paper or foil.

-- Run a sharp knife around the edge of the pan.
-Cool cake completely and refrigerate at least 24 hours before serving.
+Run a sharp knife around the edge of the pan.
+Cool cake completely, wrap loosely, and refrigerate at least 24 hours before serving.